MathiAs2Pique/Fivem-Proxy-Install.sh/README.md

 - [RedM](https://redm.gg/)
 - [Me](https://github.com/MathiAs2Pique)

+###Credit to the original author and thanks to his help https://github.com/MathiAs2Pique/Fivem-Proxy-Install.sh/commits?author=MathiAs2Pique
 ### Ad
+## Why ?
+As I own [purplemaze](https://purplemaze.net), an anti-DDoS protection for FiveM, I needed to generate some proxy by hand, and I thought it would be a good idea to automate the process.
+Additionally, some people were asking me how to do it, so I decided to make a script to help them.
+**Feel free to DM me on Discord for help: @m2p_**
 If you want a strong protection with more than a year of experience and constantly updated, you can check out [PurpleMaze](https://purplemaze.net).
 [![PurpleMaze](https://cdn.discordapp.com/attachments/859400057564561408/1092897682344923249/purplemazeLogo.png)](https://discord.gg/RThBYA5fAD)